nashadalam/console/README.md

 Getting Started
 ---------------

 To begin, you will need to create a new script.
-We'll call it `console` in our examples below.
-You will also need to make the script executable (`chmod 755`).

 ```php
 #!/usr/bin/env php